 Previously this taxon has been regarded as a synonym for either Claremontia tenuicornis or Claremontia uncta.
 The three species can be identified by the key in LIston et al, 2006.
-Historic records should be viewed with doubt.
+Historic records of Claremontia alchemillae should be viewed with doubt.
 In this species the mesopleura are continuously pubescent.
 The tegulae are more or less yellow and the pronotal angles are margined with yellow.

 Larval food plant not known but associated with meadowsweet.